 Day of Week Pricing During the Pandemic

-As self storage operators continually adjust and change their rent prices, the question often becomes not only by how much, but by how often?
+Self-storage operators continually adjust and change their rent prices.
+The question then becomes not only by how much, but by how often?
 We looked at any given week, which day or days did operators make those changes.
+In short, we looked at day of week pricing during the pandemic.
 In a previous blog about rental price change frequency, we highlighted two operators with very different strategies.

 Contrasting strategies.

 The first self storage operator, “A” below, makes frequent price adjustments throughout the week.
 It makes approximately the same number of changes every day, including weekends.
 In fact, operator “A” makes quite a few price changes on the weekends.
-This may be a clue that the operator is using an analytically-driven, automated system that requires little to no staff input.
+This may be a clue that the operator is using an analytically-driven, automated system.
+Such a system requires little to no staff input.

 What about other operators?